Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: RELATED WORK

-In the previous studies of MAB with bounded rewards, to guarantee DP property, the most direct way is to modify the classical UCB algorithm \cite{mishra2015nearly,tossou2016algorithms,ren2020multi}.
-Our first algorithm is motivated by a robust version of the UCB algorithm in \cite{bubeck2013bandits}.
+In the previous studies of MAB with bounded/sub-Gaussian rewards, to guarantee DP property, the most direct way is to modify the classical UCB algorithm~\citep{mishra2015nearly,tossou2016algorithms,ren2020multi}.
+Our first algorithm is motivated by a robust version of the UCB algorithm in \citep{bubeck2013bandits}.
 However, there are several differences.
-First, unlike the non-private setting, in this paper we show that this approach could only achieve a near-optimal instance-dependent (expected) regret bound, due to the noises added by the Tree-based mechanism \cite{chan2011private}.
-Secondly, due to the noises we added, the parameters such as the thresholds are quite different with the non-private case.
-To achieve an improved regret bound, our second algorithm is based on the Successive Elimination (SE) \cite{even2006action} algorithm, whose private version has been studied in \cite{sajed2019optimal} for the bounded reward case.
+First, unlike the non-private setting, in this paper we show that this approach could only achieve a suboptimal instance-dependent (expected) regret bound, due to the noises added by the Tree-based mechanism \citep{chan2011private}.
+Secondly, due to the added noises, parameters such as the thresholds are quite different with the non-private case.
+To achieve an improved regret bound, our second algorithm is based on the Successive Elimination (SE) \citep{even2006action} algorithm, whose private version has been studied in \citep{sajed2019optimal} for the bounded reward case.
 In this paper we extend the method to the heavy-tailed case and the LDP model.
-We also show that our algorithms are (near) optimal.
-For the lower bounds, previously many papers \cite{ren2020multi,basu2019differential,sajed2019optimal} established hard instances in either private MAB with bounded rewards or heavy-tailed MAB in the non-private case.
-However, these instances cannot be used to our problem and in this paper we build new hard instances.
+Our algorithms are provably (near) optimal.
+For the lower bounds, previous papers established hard instances for either private MAB with bounded rewards \citep{basu2019differential,sajed2019optimal,ren2020multi} or heavy-tailed MAB in the non-private case \citep{bubeck2013bandits}.
+However, these instances cannot be used to our problem and this paper builds new hard instances.